 Continuing Education Activity

 Sodium bicarbonate is a medication used in the management and treatment of multiple disease pathologies.
 It is a general chemical compound by classification.
-(1) This activity outlines and reviews the indications, action, and contraindications for sodium bicarbonate as a valuable agent in the treatment, management, and therapy of lactic acidosis, QRS prolongation, and other disorders when applicable.
-(2) This activity will highlight the mechanism of action, adverse event profile, and other key factors, e.g., dosing, toxicities, contraindications, and relevant interactions pertinent for members of the healthcare team in the management of several processes.
+This activity outlines and reviews the indications, action, and contraindications for sodium bicarbonate as a valuable agent in the treatment, management, and therapy of lactic acidosis, QRS prolongation, and other disorders when applicable.
+This activity will highlight the mechanism of action, adverse event profile, and other key factors, e.g., dosing, toxicities, contraindications, and relevant interactions pertinent for healthcare team members in managing several conditions.

-- Identify the mechanism of action and administration of sodium bicarbonate.
+- Identify the mechanism of action of sodium bicarbonate.

-- Describe the adverse effects and contraindications for administration of sodium bicarbonate.
+- Describe the potential adverse effects of sodium bicarbonate.

-- Review appropriate monitoring and toxicity with sodium bicarbonate administration.
+- Review appropriate monitoring for patients receiving sodium bicarbonate.

 - Outline interprofessional team strategies for improving sodium bicarbonate toxicity monitoring.